jeanmarclecul/rss-scraper/README.md

-Scrap news from websites with locators informatiin.
+Scrap news from websites with locators informations.

 Update src/data/scrapConfig.ts with url and locators for scraping.